Please help support the American Music Preservation site.

 Admission to the morning exercises alone -- 25 cents

 Also in 1886, E.A.
 Jones composed a special commemorative piece for the Musical Society in Stoughton and he titled it, "OLD STOUGHTON."
-It was written as a fuging tune in the 18th century New England style of William Billings and his contemporaries.
-This tune is included in the pamphlet, E.A.
-Jones: His Life and Musicand a recording this piece is on the CD, A Centennial Collection: Music by E.A.
-Jones.
+This tune was composed in the 18th century New England style.
+A copy of the sheet music is included in the pamphlet, E.A.
+Jones: His Life and Music.

 In August of 1893, the Stoughton Musical Society was the only invited chorus to perform early New Englandmusic at the World's Columbian Exposition in Chicago.
 The man mostly responsible for arranging these concerts was Stoughton composer and violinist, Edwin Arthur Jones.
 Two concerts were given on August 14 and 15, with several thousand people in the audience, more than attended the classical symphony concerts.